What is Achilles Tendonitis?

 • Constantly wearing high heels will shorten the tendon and calf muscles

-The Late Gordon Pirie, Olympic medalist and author of Running Fast and Injury Free, suggests that the design of today's running shoes can cause Achilles tendonitis.
+The Late Gordon Pirie, Olympic medalist and author of Running Fast and Injury Free, suggested that the design of a number of running shoes can cause stress on the Achilles.

-In his opinion, the top of the shoe should not be higher than the heel.
-He actually suggests cutting off this part of the shoe to reduce the risk of Achilles injuries.
-Become a member of The Peaceful Runner VIP Club and get access to his book and other gifts and it's FREE to join!
+In his opinion, the top of the part of the shoe behind the heel should not be higher than the heel.
+He actually suggests cutting off this part of the shoe if needed to reduce the risk of Achilles injuries.
+Become a member of The Peaceful Runner VIP Club and get access to a PDF copy of his book and other gifts.
+It's FREE to join!

 Recovering from Achilles tendonitis